nukopian/DBIx-Squirrel/README.md

 will be normalised to the legacy placeholder (`?`) by the time they are executed.

-Use your preferred style or the style that most helps your query to be reasoned by others.
+Use your preferred style, or the style that most helps your query to be reasoned by others.

 #### Examples